abhaynitrr/Youtube-React-Application/README.md

 # Youtube-React-Application

-This is a basic youtube api applicaiton built upon react framework 16.6.0
+This is a basic youtube api applicaiton built upon React framework 16.6.0

 It Uses-
   1. Webpack 4 as a module bundler